What is Dysport?

 - have received any other botulinum toxin product in the last four months

-- have received injections of botulinum toxin, such as Myobloc (rimabotulinumtoxinB), Botox (onabotulinumtoxinA) or Xeomin (incobotulinumtoxinA) in the past; be sure your doctor knows exactly which product you received
+- have received injections of botulinum toxin, such as Myobloc (rimabotulinumtoxinB), Botox (onabotulinumtoxinA) or Xeomin incobotulinumtoxinA) in the past be sure your healthcare provider knows exactly which product you received

 - have recently received an antibiotic by injection